School lunch program at Berkeley Public School

 • The menu was developed from existing school programs and children’s feedback.

-• It is free to participate.
+• It was free to participate.

 Accordion Content